Amazon has their own streaming device, the Fire TV Stick. I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:

 NOTE: You do have to have internet in order for any of this to work.

-Our family gave up cable almost two years ago and it hasn’t been terrible, but we definitely utilize more than just Netflix.
+Our family gave up cable over four years ago and it hasn’t been terrible, but we definitely utilize more than just Netflix.
 This is our current screen-watching set-up:

-2. Hulu Plus ($8/month) — I simply could not live with my HP.
+2. Hulu Plus (starts $8/month with commercials and $12/month without) — I simply could not live with my Hulu Plus.
 This is how we watch most current network TV shows.
-They currently have most FOX, ABC, NBC, Comedy Central and some CBS shows.
-The new episode comes out two days later and you can typically watch all the current season’s episodes and sometimes past seasons (you’ll most likely have to catch up on longer-running seasons on Netflix).
-This is how we watch Master Chef Junior, So You Think You Can Dance, The Voice, Black-ish (absolutely HILARIOUS), Brooklyn 99, The Goldbergs, and others.
+They have most FOX, ABC, NBC, Comedy Central and some CBS shows in addition to their original programming.
+The new episode shows up on Hulu Plus the next day and you can typically watch all the current season’s episodes and sometimes past seasons (you’ll most likely have to catch up on longer-running seasons on Netflix).

 If you enjoy your shows and don’t want to wait for the off-chance that Netflix will pick them up next decade, you need Hulu Plus.
 You can get a FREE two-week trial if you sign-up through this link (that’s my personal referral link).
 Feel free to ditch it if you don’t love it.